splitcomma/pands-project/README.md

 This project concerns the well-known Fisher’s Iris data set It is a research of the data set, inclluding documentation and code .

-The program called analysis.ipynb does:
+The program file called analysis.ipynb does:

 1. Outputs a summary of each variable to a single text file,
 2. Saves a histogram of each variable to png files, and